softcite/software-mentions/README.md

 curl --form input=@./thefile.pdf localhost:8060/annotateSoftwarePDF
 ```

-For PDF, each entity will be associated with a list of bounding box coordinates relative to the PDF, See [here](https://grobid.readthedocs.io/en/latest/Coordinates-in-PDF/#coordinate-system-in-the-pdf) for more explanation about the coordinate system.
+For PDF, each entity will be associated with a list of bounding box coordinates relative to the PDF, see [here](https://grobid.readthedocs.io/en/latest/Coordinates-in-PDF/#coordinate-system-in-the-pdf) for more explanation about the coordinate system.

 ## Benchmarking